GloriaXie123/coding-for-Interview/C programming language notes.md

-the called function **is given the value of the arguments in temporary variables** instead of the originals. call by value is an asset,which leads to more compact programs.because **parameters can be treated as conveniently initialized local parameters**. if you want a function to change the variable in a calling routine.**the caller must provide the address of the variable(typically a pointer to the variable) to be set**.
+the called function **is given the value of the arguments in temporary variables** instead of the originals. call by value is an asset,which leads to more compact programs.because **parameters can be treated as conveniently initialized local parameters**. if you want a function to change the variable in a calling routine.**the caller must provide the address of the variable(typically a pointer to the variable) to be set**. the story is different for arrays,when the name of an array is used as an argument,<br>
+the value passed to the function is the location or address of the beginning of the array.

 ### 1.9 Character Arrays
 #### '\0'